-The Strong museum in Rochester, New York, last week announced a dozen 2020 National Toy Hall of Fame finalists for induction into this year’s class: Baby Nancy, bingo, Breyer Horses, Jenga, Lite-Brite, Masters of the Universe, My Little Pony, Risk, sidewalk chalk, Sorry!, Tamagotchi and Yahtzee.
+The Strong museum in Rochester, New York, has announced a dozen 2020 National Toy Hall of Fame finalists for induction into this year’s class: Baby Nancy, bingo, Breyer Horses, Jenga, Lite-Brite, Masters of the Universe, My Little Pony, Risk, sidewalk chalk, Sorry!, Tamagotchi and Yahtzee.

 “These 12 toys represent the wide scope of playthings — from simple sidewalk chalk that has its roots in ancient times, to Baby Nancy, which proved a turning point in the representation of race in dolls, to the more recent, highly innovative Tamagotchi,” said Christopher Bensch, the Strong’s vice president for collections, in a statement.
 “Whether old or new, or simple of high-tech, all 12 of these toy finalists greatly influenced the world of play.”